-Article Intent: This 2026 logistical roadmap provides independent travellers and photographers with a verified transit strategy for the Canadian Rockies.
+Article Intent: This 2026 logistics roadmap provides independent travellers and photographers with a verified transit strategy for the Canadian Rockies.
 It prioritizes “No-Drive” zones, shuttle efficiencies from Calgary (YYC) and Edmonton (YEG), and high-fidelity cost data for independent planning.

 1. The Financial Entry: Parks Canada Passes